 Our toddler programs have stopped, but your discoveries don’t have to!
-Explore the beach with some new tools!
-Below you can also find low-tide times and dates for Seahurst Park.
+Explore and appreciate the beach with these new tools, including low-tide times and dates for Seahurst Park.
+This beach program is sponsored by the City of Burien to connect families with their watershed, even if they can’t make it outdoors.

 Watch how toddlers and you can easily be beach STARS!